Sulley120/adhoc_addiction/README.md

 ## Sink Node
 receive info from children

-send info through UART to user - Sulley -> in progress.
+send info through UART to user

 if receive info through UART for control command